MrFriendCS/MrFriendCS.github.io/h-cs/sdd/H-SDD-Maths/index2.md

-# H SDD - Maths Functions
+# H SDD - Maths Functions Part 2

 ## Introduction

-Create a file called `mathsFuncs.py`.
+Create a file called `mathsFuncs2.py`.
 The file will contain the code for the following functions:

 * _r2d_
 * _d2r_